Top 10 Information

 have a newer computer, you already know the

-know is that faster systems, when combined with
+don’t know is that faster systems, when combined

-you risk loss of revenue due to system and network
+policy, you risk loss of revenue due to system

 organizations must consider the cost of customer